The man who was the face of WCW

 - Tonight In This Very Ring: Very common when announcing matches as RAW’s general manager.

 - Villain Team-Up: When Bischoff and McMahon hugged after Vince shocked the world by announcing that he had hired Bischoff to be the new General Manager of RAW.

 - Worked Shoot: On more than one occasion.

 - Would Hit a Girl: That and just about anything else to emphasize his heel status.
-He also encouraged it, having 3 minute warning squash two women that he had been promising all night would be engaging in "hot lesbian action" just because he knew it would anger the audience and booked Wild Samoan Umaga against backstage interviewer Maria.
+He also encouraged it, having 3 Minute Warning squash two women that he had been promising all night would be engaging in "hot lesbian action" just because he knew it would anger the audience, and booking Wild Samoan Umaga against backstage interviewer Maria.